-8.11 Disallowance of Interconnection Costs

-If a Governmental Authority disallows, or otherwise does not permit FPL (or its successor) to recover in rate base, the costs of any FPL Interconnection Facilities or System Upgrades, and if such disallowance or non-recovery is based, in whole or in part, upon a lack of need for those facilities or upon a lack of benefits or value to the other customers of FPL (or its successor), then Customer shall, within thirty (30) days of the issuance of a final decision or order by the Governmental Authority reimburse FPL (or its successor) for all unrecovered costs (including indirect costs, Taxes, etc.).
-If certain of the disallowed interconnection costs were entitled to credits against the cost of transmission service under Section 8.9 of this Agreement, then the amount of Customer's credits will be reduced by the disallowed amount.
-If Customer does not have sufficient credits remaining to offset the amount of disallowed costs, then Customer shall reimburse FPL (or its successor) for any disallowed costs in excess of the amount (including indirect costs, Taxes, etc.) of remaining credits.
-Customer remains directly responsible to FPL (or its successor) regardless of whether Customer has assigned any credits to another entity as provided for under Section 8.9 of this Agreement.

 8.12 Revised Interconnection Studies

-The FPL Interconnection Facilities and System Upgrades described in Appendices A and B of this Agreement were identified in Feasibility and Facilities Studies conducted by FPL.
+The FPL Interconnection Facilities and System Upgrades described in Appendices A and B of this Agreement were identified in Feasibility Studies and Facilities Studies conducted by FPL.
 In accordance with FERC precedent, these studies may have assumed that other generating facilities that were preceding the Customer in the interconnection queue were in operation and were responsible for the costs of certain modifications or upgrades to the FPL Transmission System.
-If one or more of these preceding-queued generating facilities drop out of the interconnection queue or modifies its GIS request in a manner acceptable under FERC precedent, then FPL may have to revise the Feasibility and/or Facilities Studies conducted by FPL for the Facility, and these revised studies may change the Interconnection Facilities and System Upgrades necessary to interconnect the Facility to the FPL Transmission System.
+If one or more of these preceding-queued generating facilities drop out of the interconnection queue or modifies its GIS request in a manner acceptable under FERC precedent, then FPL may have to revise the Feasibility Studies or Facilities Studies conducted by FPL for the Facility, and these revised studies may change the Interconnection Facilities and System Upgrades necessary to interconnect the Facility to the FPL Transmission System.
+In no event shall Customer be liable for the costs of any such studies performed after the Effective Date of this Agreement.
 If these new studies reduce the costs of the FPL Interconnection Facilities and/or System Upgrades described in Appendices A and B, Customer will only be responsible for the lower cost of the revised facilities.
 If these new studies increase the costs of the Interconnection Facilities and/or System Upgrades, Customer will be responsible for the increased costs of the revised facilities.
-In either event, FPL will, promptly after completion of the revised studies, submit to Customer a revised Agreement reflecting the changes in Appendices A and B, and any other necessary changes.
-FPL and Customer will then have thirty (30) days to negotiate in good faith and execute an amendment to this Agreement reflecting these changes.
-If FPL and Customer cannot reach a mutual agreement on the revisions during this thirty (30) day period, then Customer may request FPL to file an unexecuted version of the amended Agreement with the FERC.
-If Customer fails to either execute a revised Agreement or request FPL to file an unexecuted revised Agreement, then this Agreement will be terminated and Customer will lose its place in the FPL interconnection queue.
+In either event, FPL will, promptly after completion of the revised studies, submit to Customer a proposed amendment to this Agreement reflecting the changes in Appendices A and B, and any other necessary changes.
+FPL and Customer will then have thirty (30) days to negotiate in good faith and execute the proposed amendment to this Agreement reflecting these changes.
+If FPL and Customer cannot reach a mutual agreement on the revisions during this thirty (30) day period, then Customer may request FPL to file an unexecuted version of the Amendment with the FERC.
+[Shall we re-write this section to say that we will agree to pay the acceleration charge associated with splitting the Martin bus and for that commitment, FPL will commit to allow us to put up to three Units on line for summer of 2002 and that no other upgrades are required?]

 ARTICLE 9.
 METERING